pepanzdorf/GarageClimbing/README.md

 The app is written using [Expo framework](https://docs.expo.dev/get-started/introduction/) - ReactNative and TypeScript.
 It is mainly aimed to be built for android.

+For development WebStorm IDE is used and Android Studio for testing the app on emulators.
+Developing the app should be possible on both Windows and Linux.

+Different packages are used from npm, all of them are listed in the package.json file.

+The app was tested on emulators with all android versions from 7 to 14 and on a real devices with androids 7, 7.1.1, 9 and 14.

 ### The backend

 A web backend is needed for the app to function, it's specification can be found [here](https://github.com/pepanzdorf/GarageClimbingAPI)